TEACHING AND LEARNING AT BREAKSPEARE

 Developing communication, independence and social skills is an integral part in all curriculum areas.
 Our curriculum is functional; learning needs to be fun and it needs to have real meaning and relevance for the students.
 We provide our students with a curriculum that enhances their life skills.

-Our lower school focuses on teaching ‘learn to learn’ skills.
+Our school is split into three phases in which students progress throughout their school careers.
+Phase One focuses on teaching skills for learning.
 We follow the Early Years Foundation Stage curriculum (EYFS) for our Nursery, Reception and KS1 students.
 Learning happens at different areas of our school and its grounds.

-In middle school (KS2 and KS3) we follow the National Curriculum as a guide to learning; our curriculum benefits from strong cross curriculum links and topics.
+In Phase Two (KS2, KS3 and KS4) we follow the National Curriculum as a guide to learning; our curriculum benefits from strong cross curriculum links and topics.
 The focus is to further develop students’ functional skills in different curriculum areas.
-The curriculum broadens to utilise our strong links in the community and in Abbots Langley village for example with local mainstream schools.
-Whilst the students are in middle school they consolidate their skills and strive hard to excel in their learning.
+The curriculum broadens to utilise our strong links in the community, local village for and with local mainstream schools.
+Whilst the students are in Phase Two they consolidate their skills and strive hard to excel in their learning.

 CURRICULUM DOCUMENTS